 f

-Wu Hanyen is a Taiwanese American artist maker working in Providence, Rhode Island.
+Wu Hanyen is a Taiwanese American artist and maker based in Providence, Rhode Island.
 Their practice is rooted in woodworking and guided by an ongoing interest in how our bodies move through the world.
-After experiencing an injury, Wu began exploring the connections between physical care and craft, leading to a collection of movement tools designed for everyday use; pieces meant to live in the home, celebrated for their craft and materiality.
+After experiencing an injury, Wu began exploring the connections between physical care and craft, a path that led to a collection of movement tools designed for everyday use.

 Community and collaboration are central to Wu’s work.
 They often build alongside other makers, sharing techniques, teaching, and creating space for collective learning.
 Their furniture and sculptural tools are not only objects, but also invitations to move, to gather, and to imagine new relationships between people and the materials that shape our lives.